ambertia/MinesweeperFX/README.md

 ## Installation

 I plan to release portable JARs in the future.
 Beyond that, the software can be built by downloading the repository and running `mvn install` in the root of the repository, which will generated a shaded JAR in `target`.

+Alternatively, the program can be run directly by running mvn `javafx:run`.